DanieleTancini/DanieleTancini/README.md

-👋 Hi, I am @DanieleTancini, a Phd student at the University of Perugia.
+👋 Hi!
+I am @DanieleTancini and I am a Phd student at the University of Perugia.

-🎓 Master's degree in Statistics for Finance and Economics.
+🎓 Master's degree in Statistics and Actuarial Sciences.

-📌 Bayesian statistics, Computational statistics, Latent variable models.
+📌 Bayesian statistics and Computational statistics.